spiffy2006/vault-consul-tutorial/README.md

 # vault-consul-tutorial
 Followed [this tutorial](https://medium.com/@pcarion/a-consul-a-vault-and-a-docker-walk-into-a-bar-d5a5bf897a87), but it didn't actually work.
-So I fixed it and now it works.
+So I fixed it and now it works and all of the things are on the latest versions.

 ## Getting it up and running
  - have docker installed obvs